Programs in Graduate Study

 4. The graduate candidate demonstrates a self-aware and self-reflective stance that allows for growth and the personal dispositions necessary to work in the counseling field.

-Master of Science in Education, Instruction and Learning
+Master of Science in Education Degree in Instruction and Learning

 Program Mission Statement